flinker-app/docs/adding-ifc-viewer-app-from-sharepoint-to-teams.md

 1. Go to the team and channel in Microsoft Teams where you want to add the IFC Viewer tab.
 2. Click on the "+" icon to add a new tab.
 3. Select the IFC Viewer app.
-4. Paste the copied link of the IFC file into the required field and click "Save".
+4. Paste the copied link of the IFC file into the required field and refresh the tab.

 ![Paste Link](/_media/teams-team-files-ifc-viewer-tab-paste-link.png)